foldright/inspectable-wrappers/README.md

 ## 🥑 Core Classes

-- [`Wrapper`](src/main/java/io/foldright/wrain/Wrapper.java) is core interface, used to
+- [`Wrapper`](src/main/java/io/foldright/inspectablewrappers/Wrapper.java) is core interface, used to
-  - enhance the wrapper instances as a wrapper chain
+  - identifies the wrapper instances as a wrapper chain
-  - provides methods to inspect the wrapper chain.
+  - provides static entry methods to inspect the wrapper chain
-- [`Attachable`](src/main/java/io/foldright/wrain/Attachable.java) interface is used to
+- [`Attachable`](src/main/java/io/foldright/inspectablewrappers/Attachable.java) interface is used to
-  enhance the wrapper instances with the attachment storage ability.
+  enhance the wrapper instances with the attachment storage ability

 ## 🌰 Demo

-Below use the `Executor Wrapper` to demonstrate the usage of `wrain` lib.
+Below use the `Executor Wrapper` to demonstrate the usage.
 (Runnable demo codes in project: [`Demo.java`](src/test/java/io/foldright/demo/Demo.java))

 ### wrapper implementations in your application code